Moeaki Fotuaika: 2020

 On 7 October, Fotuaika was named in Queensland's 27-man squad for the 2020 State of Origin series, Fotuaika would debut in Origin 2 of the series off the bench in the 34–10 loss, however Queensland would end up winning the series 2–1.

 2021

 He played 22 games for the Gold Coast in the 2021 NRL season including the club's elimination final loss against the Sydney Roosters.

 2022

 Fotuaika played a total of 23 games for the Gold Coast in the 2022 NRL season as the club finished 13th on the table.

 In October 2022 he was named in the Tonga squad for the 2021 Rugby League World Cup.

 2023

 Fotuaika played two games for Queensland in the 2023 State of Origin series as they won the shield 2-1.
-In round 22 of the 2023 NRL season he was sent off for a high tackle on Charnze Nicol-Klokstad.
+In round 22 of the 2023 NRL season he was sent off for a high tackle on Charnze Nicoll-Klokstad.
 He played a total of 21 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.